STFleming/EmSys_Analogue_and_Digital_Conversion/README.md

 * How the choice of mathematical data types can influence both performance and power
 * A brief introduction into custom hardware development and the use of FPGAs in embedded systems
 * How to develop systems that can operate fault-free in extreme environments (such as space)

+## Embedded systems are everywhere
+During lecture 1 I will discuss how embedded systems are everywhere.
+We will then void some warranties and attempt to hack my childs smart baby monitor.